TIBHannover/terminology-metadata/README.md

 > INFO: This recommendation is still a draft.
 Approval and discussion by a broader communiuty are required.

+In [OntoMetadataShape4Forms.ttl](/OntoMetadataShape4Forms.ttl) you find a version of the shape that is optimized for the [form generator tool by ULB Darmstadt](https://github.com/ULB-Darmstadt/shacl-form).
+You can try it out on their [live demo instance](https://ulb-darmstadt.github.io/shacl-form/#try-your-own).

 This repository is archived at Zenodo: <https://www.doi.org/10.5281/zenodo.11103071>

 ## Further reading and sources